GameFoundry/bsf/Documentation/Manuals/Native/User/math.md

  - @ref bs::Plane "Plane"
  - @ref bs::Capsule "Capsule"

-We'll let you deduce how they are used from their API reference, as it should be fairly self explanatory.
+How they work should be self explanatory from their API reference.
 All of the shapes provide a way be initialized, to be transformed by a world matrix as well a set of intersection tests against rays and other shapes.

 ~~~~~~~~~~~~~{.cpp}
 // Axis aligned box created from minimum and maximum corners